Goodrx Holdings Inc at JPMorgan Healthcare Conference (Virtual)

 Douglas Till Anmuth - JPMorgan Chase & Co, Research Division - MD

-Great.
-Hello, everyone.
-Thanks for joining us at the 39th Annual JPMorgan Healthcare Conference.
-My name is Doug Anmuth.
-I cover the Internet sector at JPMorgan.
-So it's my first health care conference, but I'm happy to sneak in and host GoodRx, which recently went public in -- last September.

-So GoodRx is building the top consumer-focused digital health care platform in the U.S., helping Americans get the health care they need at a price they can afford.
-GoodRx connects consumers with affordable and convenient prescriptions and medical care, including telehealth, mail order prescriptions, doctor visits and lab tests.
-GoodRx has helped Americans save more than $25 billion since 2011, and it's the #1 most downloaded medical app in the last 3 years.
-The company had almost 5 million monthly active consumers as of 3Q, and we estimate more than $540 million in total revenue in 2020.
+Hi, everyone.
+Thanks for joining us at the 40th Annual JPMorgan Healthcare Conference.
+I'm Doug Anmuth, JPMorgan's Internet analyst.
+We're happy to have with us today, GoodRx.
+GoodRx is building the leading consumer-focused digital health care platform in the U.S., helping Americans get the health care they need at a price they can afford.
+The company connects consumers with affordable and convenient prescriptions and medical care, including telehealth, mail order prescriptions, doctor visits and lab tests, and has saved Americans more than $35 billion since 2011.
+The company had more than 8 million prescription consumers in 3Q, and we estimate about $750 million in total revenue in 2021.

 Goodrx Holdings Inc at JPMorgan Healthcare Conference (Virtual) Transcript